 - Separation of computing and storage

-EMR can store data in Alibaba Cloud OSS, which significantly reduces the usage costs for large volumes of data.
+EMR can store data in Alibaba Cloud OSS, which significantly reduces the costs for storing large volumes of data.
 EMR clusters are mainly used as computing resources and can be released if they are no longer needed.
 You do not need to migrate metadata before cluster release because data is stored in OSS.

 - Data sharing